 The Masters of Science in Healthcare Informatics degree is designed to provide health care and educational professionals the training/education to access, mine, manage and use data appropriately to influence decision making and foster continuous quality improvement in their positions.

 This program consists of 31 credits and a capstone project individualized to each student.

 - The master’s degree program in nursing at Concordia University is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).

-- Students must earn a B in all courses.
-Policies regarding progression and retention will be applied if the student earns less than a B in a course.
+- Students must earn a minimum of a B in all courses.
+Policies regarding progression and retention will be applied if the student earns less than a B in any course.